Washington County Oregon assistance.

 St. Alexander Catholic church of Cornelius Oregon provides limited rent, heating, and utility bill assistance.
 In addition, the church provides food boxes to Cornelius residents.
 Phone (503) 359-0304

 St. Francis Social Action offers numerous assistance programs.
-Rent and utility bill assistance are available.
 Groceries, every day free food, as well as holiday food boxes are available for Christmas, Thanksgiving, and Easter.
 Furniture and clothes can also be provided.
 Sherwood Oregon based.
 The pantry is open Wednesdays 9-11am and 5-7pm, as well as Thursdays 9-11 am.
 Call (503) 625-7067